 2D Hollywood Sign Redesigned as a Huge 3D Hillside Hotel.
 The Hollywood Sign is an icon of modern times – but perhaps one of the flimsiest of famous world landmarks, with a long and storied history (that might even make a good film) of being destroyed and rebuilt over time.

 10 craziest hotels in the world.
 Hôtel de Glace, Canada – an ice hotel opened only during winter Made entirely of ice and snow, this unique one-story structure has been rebuilt each year since 2000.

 The 9th season of the Ice Hotel lasted from January 4th through March 29th 2009.
 The Ice Hotel has become an unparalleled and world-famous winter experience.
 It takes 5 weeks, 500 tons of ice, and 15,000 tons of snow to craft the Ice Hotel with its ceilings as high as 18 feet, walls covered with original artwork and furniture carved from ice blocks.
-Waterworld Hotel, China – an amazing aquatic themed hotel.
+Waterworld Hotel, China – an amazing aquatic themed hotel Atkin's Architecture Group won first prize for an international design competition with this stunning entry.
+Sala Silvergruva, Sweden: a single room hotel inside a silver mine Picture this A single suite, 155m underground in historic Sala Silvermine, one of the world's best preserved mine settings.
+Das Park Hotel, Austria: a hotel where rooms are made of concrete pipes Jumbo Hostel ( Stockholm ): World's First Aircraft Inn.

 Verb conjugation in 100s of languages.
 Free on-line verb conjugator.
 Flash cards, vocabulary memorization, and studying games.
 Language Learning Software.
 Learn English, Spanish, French, German, Italian, Portuguese.
 World’s weirdest hotels.
 Hipmunk: Better Flight and Hotel Search.
 5 Steps To Ordering a Meal in Japan.
 I live in Japan, but barely speak Japanese.
 I can’t help you with verb conjugation or passing the JLPT.
 But I have managed to eat!
 Restaurants in Japan are a culinary and cultural adventure.

+Get A Table Back Street Japanese Restaurant.
 S 2011 Top 10 Dirtiest Hotels.
 Tokyo From Roppongi at Night.
 Ueno Park, Sakura.
 Picture perfect for this picnic.